vinted/coper/README.md

 )
 permissionResult.isGranted() // returns false
 ```
-###### Note:
+> [!NOTE]
-If any of the requests fail, then request returns `PermissionsResult.Denied` with all denied permissions and its deny value (denied rationale or denied permanently).
+> If any of the requests fail, then request returns `PermissionsResult.Denied` with all denied permissions and its deny value (denied rationale or denied permanently).
 ##### Error handling:
 ```kotlin
 if (permissionResult.isDenied()) {